simpsonlab/preqclr/README.md

-# preqc-lr
+# preqclr

-preqc-lr is a software tool that reports on quality for long read sequencing data without the use of a reference genome.
+preqclr is a software tool that reports on quality for long read sequencing data without the use of a reference genome.
+With the emergence of new long read sequencing technology such as Pacbio Single Molecule, Real-Time (SMRT) Sequencing technology and Oxford Nanopore Technologies (ONT), there is a need for a method that assesses sequencing quality prior to analyses.
+This tool enables users to visualize metrics of quality.

+There are two components to preqclr:

+    1. calculate
+    2. report

-preqc-lr generates a PDF report with the following plots:
+preqclr generates a PDF report with the following plots:

 * Estimated genome size
 * Read length distribution